Blog

 GAMMA KNIFE SURGERY: WHAT CAN IT TREAT BESIDES BRAIN TUMORS?

 Gamma knife surgery, a type of stereotactic radiosurgery, utilizes highly focused beams of radiation to treat various conditions in the brain.
 Unlike traditional surgery, gamma knife surgery is known to penetrate the brain tissue without the need for incisions.
 Instead, it delivers a precise dose of radiation to the targeted area of the brain while sparing the surrounding healthy tissue.
-Gamma knife surgery is usually performed on an outpatient basis, taking a few hours to complete, with most patients resuming normal activities within a day or two.[1]
+Gamma knife surgery is usually performed on an outpatient basis, taking a few hours to complete, with most patients getting back to normal activities within a day or two.[1]

-How does Gamma Knife Surgery Work?
+How Does Gamma Knife Surgery Work?

 The patient is then moved to the treatment room, where the frame is attached to a movable couch that slides into the gamma knife machine.
-During the procedure, the patient remains awake and alert but may receive a sedative to help them relax.
+During the procedure, the patient stays awake and alert but may receive a sedative to help them relax.
 The gamma knife machine then delivers radiation beams to the targeted area of the brain.
 Treatment can involve a single session or span multiple sessions, depending on the size and shape of the area needing treatment.
 The radiation beams converge at a single point, creating a high dose of radiation that destroys the abnormal cells or blood vessels while minimizing damage to normal tissue.

 The Benefits of Gamma Knife Surgery